allproxy/allproxy/README.md

 <h1 align="center" style="border-bottom: none;">Middleman Proxy</h1>

-This project provides both a forward and reverse proxy for debugging distributed applications.
+This project integrates frontend HTTP messages, backend protocol messages and error logs into a single UI view.
+There are three functions:
 - **Forward Proxy** - Records HTTP messages sent by your frontend application.
 - **Reverse Proxy** - Records **HTTP**, **HTTPS**, **SQL**, **MongDB**, **Redis**,  **gRPC**, and any other protocol messages used to communicate with your backend services.
+- **Log Monitoring** - Monitor dockers logs, and file based logs.

-A browser UI configures, filters, and displays the recorded protcol messages.
+A browser UI configures, filters, and displays the recorded protocol and log messages.
+The frontend HTTP messages, backend protocol messages, and log error messages can be integrated into one time sequenced view making it easy to debug complete distributed applications.
+The is not need to examine multiple frontend and backend logs.

 Implementation:
 - **HTTP proxy** - The *http* and https node packages are used to proxy HTTP and HTTPS messages.